numba/numba/docs/source/doc/arrays.rst

 Numba implements array expressions which provide a single pass over the data with a fused expression.
-It also implements native slicing and stack-allocated NumPy array views, which means slicing is very fast compared to slicing in Python or even Numba.
+It also implements native slicing and stack-allocated NumPy array views, which means slicing is very fast compared to slicing in Python.
 It also means one can now slice an array in a ``nopython`` context.
 Lets try a diffusion in numba with loops and with array expressions::